 The efficiency, agility and reduced overheads created by cloud-based services are swiftly becoming essential if an organization is to remain profitable and competitive.

-Gartner recently estimated that 60 percent of all organisations will be using managed cloud service offerings by 2022
+Gartner recently estimated that 60 percent of all organizations will be using managed cloud service offerings by 2022.

 Most businesses using cloud services are also leaning towards more expansive strategies that use two or more providers, with further research from Gartner revealing that 81 percent of public cloud using companies have at least two different services.

-This lack of control means that, while cloud adoption rates are accelerating, many organisations are holding back from putting their most sensitive and mission critical data in the cloud.
+This lack of control means that, while cloud adoption rates are accelerating, many organizations are holding back from putting their most sensitive and mission critical data in the cloud.

 Losing control, retaining responsibility

 While a thorough vetting process will help to ensure that cloud providers are following best security practices when they are chosen, the organization will still have far less oversight of their data’s security than it would if the information was stored within its own network or a private cloud.

 This issue is even more pronounced in a multi-cloud strategy, and the business will need to deal with its data being scattered across multiple different providers, each of them coming with their own set of risks.